-Please Note: There are only 2 exchange spaces available for Spring 2018.
+Please Note: There are only 2 exchange spaces available for Fall 2018.
 All students who apply must apply for a back up program.

 Is this program right for you?